simla-workshop2025/simla-workshop2025.github.io/index.md

 ## BEST PAPER AWARD

 Each workshop affiliated with ACNS 2023 will nominate the best paper candidates.
-Best workshop papers will be selected and awarded among them.
+Best workshop papers will be selected and awarded a 500 EUR prize sponsored by Springer.